-The following booking fees apply to online bookings only:
+The following servicing fee applies to online bookings only:

-- Domestic flight bookings within New Zealand will incur a booking fee of $9.95 per person per booking in addition to applicable credit card surcharge fee.
+- Domestic flight bookings within New Zealand will incur a servicing fee of $9.95 per person per booking in addition to applicable credit card surcharge fee.

-- Australia and South Pacific flight bookings will incur a booking fee of $14.95 per person in addition to applicable credit card surcharge fee.
+- Australia and South Pacific flight bookings will incur a servicing fee of $14.95 per person in addition to applicable credit card surcharge fee.

-The above booking fees are non-refundable for changes of mind or cancellations by you (subject to your rights under the New Zealand Consumer Law).
+The above servicing fees are non-refundable for changes of mind or cancellations by you (subject to your rights under the New Zealand Consumer Law).